jananir77/vallur.github.com/_posts/2014-09-01-MemoryCompression copy.md

 * will have to implement everything from scratch.
 * Security will have to be implemented.
 * Request and response is not human readable.
 Not exactly a disadvantage as Rest post requests are base 64 encoded which is not human readable either.

-The hardware used for the performance tests are below:
-Server - 2GHz Intel Core i7 16 GB 1600 DDR3 RAM - OSX 10.9.4
-Client - 2.7 GHz Intel(R) Core i5 8 GB RAM - Windows 8.1
-Java version - 1.8.0_05
-Network Switch/Link speed - 100 Mbps. -- This is the major culprit for the slow speed.

-The total round trip time depends on the network and i have seen average network lag of 300 Us to 9 ms per request for a communication bytesize of less than 1k for any of the above technologies we choose.
-This network lag begs for the need for compression, when the message size increases which i shall discuss in my next blog.

-The above tests are not a apple to apple comparison as the tests on websockets and Rest API i used hello world example and in the socket case I used actual data gets from Banyan with byte size varying from 500 bytes to 1200 bytes of actual data including serialization and deserialization.

 For the reason of security and availability of admin operations it would not be a bad idea to implement a tomcat application on top of this framework.
 Just a thought for the future.